Review checklist book

 • Maintains a detailed history of customer interactions to support legal or agency processes.

-• Helps calculate the cost-effectiveness of engaging external collection services.
+• Accounting software helps calculate the cost-effectiveness of engaging external collection services.

 7. Reconciling Accounts